AhmadAbuyahya/data-structures-and-algorithms/javascript/tree/readme.md

 approach: recursion
 Efficiency:
 space: O(h) for all methods where h is the height of the tree
-time: O(n) for all methods where is the number of nodes
+time: O(n) for all methods where n is the number of nodes

 ## API
 ### Binary Trees